UNIST-LOFT/SimAPR/README.md

 Original Defects4j v1.2.0 supports JDK 1.7, but we run at JDK 1.8.

 You should setup conda environment for `Recoder` and `AlphaRepair`.
+This is also already prepared in Dockerfile.
 ```bash
 wget https://repo.anaconda.com/archive/Anaconda3-2022.10-Linux-x86_64.sh
 chmod 751 Anaconda3-2022.10-Linux-x86_64.sh